Cardinal Newman Society: Speakers

 The Newman Society reports on its website that in 2011 it caused bishops to intervene in homosexual conferences at Fordham and Fairfield University.

 The Society has on several occasions criticized colleges for awarding Sister Elizabeth Johnson honorary degrees.
-Patrick J. Reilly, its president, said of her, "This is a person who has described the male-only priesthood as a sign of ‘patriarchal resistance to women’s equality.
+Reilly said of her, "This is a person who has described the male-only priesthood as a sign of ‘patriarchal resistance to women’s equality.
 So I think she has officially challenged church teaching in ways that are beyond the pale.'”

 Criticism

 The Cardinal Newman Society is often at the center of controversy, as for example when it solicited donations to "finance a major effort to expose the heretics within our Catholic colleges," an effort which was called "red-baiting in ecclesiastical garb" by the Rev. John Beal, canon law professor at The Catholic University of America.
 It has been criticized for "McCarthyite tactics" and a "fundamentalist agenda."